leandromoreira/lua-resty-dynacode/README.md

         phase: access
 ```

-Once a JSON API is running, the openresty/nginx will `fetch` regularly the plugins (**in the background**), `compile` them, and save them to cache.
-A user issues a request then the `runner` will see if the current context (server name, phase, etc.) matches with the plugin requirements, and run it.
+Once a JSON API is running, the openresty/nginx will `fetch` regularly the plugins (**in background**), `compile` them, and save them to cache.
+When a regular user issues a request then the `runner` will see if the current context (server name, phase, etc.) matches with the **plugin spec/requirements**, and run it.

 # Motivation

-Do what we already do with Lua, but without SIGHUP or deployment, it was [inspired by a previous hackathon](https://github.com/leandromoreira/edge-computing-resty#demo).
+Do what we already do with Lua, but without SIGHUP or deployment.
+It was [inspired by a previous hackathon](https://github.com/leandromoreira/edge-computing-resty#demo).
 Things this library enables you to do:

 * Debug (log/metrify specific IP/token/user agent/cookie)
 * Quick maneuvers: